vegarant/fastwht/README.md

 The interface between C++ and Python 2 is auto generated using [Swig](http://www.swig.org) version 3.0.8.
 On top of this python interface, there have been built an extra layer of wrapper code, to support complex arrays and matrix objects.
-None of this auto generated code is submitted in this repository.
+None of swig's auto generated code is submitted in this repository.

 ## Install